smaclell/smaclell.github.io/_drafts/essential-configuration.md

 any additional settings.

 Configuration increases application complexity and the potential ways things can go wrong.
-Like any user input the values provide a way to break the application and need to be validated.
+Like any user input, configuration settings provide a way to break applications and need to be validated.
 This much more complicated when the settings are coupled to one another or infrastructure connected to the application.
-For Machinator, as underlying hardware changed these settings would need to be maintained and monitoring became even more important when issues happened.
+For Machinator, as underlying hardware changed these settings would need to be maintained.
+Monitoring and validating the settings is important and highlights issues with connected services.

-Settings should be maintained over time and if you are evolving quickly can become bloat that makes supporting your application harder.
+Settings should be maintained over time and if you are evolving quickly can become bloat that makes updating your application harder.
 Testing the application completely becomes combinatorially larger with additional settings.
 You create the potential for odd corner cases that do not interact well or are confusing to your users.
-For our application we have tried to make all updates online and maintain a policy of "no breaking changes".
-Extra design effort was needed to ensure new configuration did not affect old functionality and was not mandatory prior to updates.
+For our application we make all updates online and maintain a policy of "no breaking changes".
+Extra design effort was needed to ensure new configuration did not affect old functionality or need to be configured before deploying.

 I think software configuration and options are a case where less is more.
 Your goal should be to reduce the configuration so that only the essential